How to Make Your Fear To Serve You

 Here are some examples of how you can harness your fear to your advantage:

-With each speaking engagement, you’ll become more confident and proficient, ultimately using your fear to enhance your communication abilities.
+With each speaking engagement, you’ll become more confident and proficient, using your fear to enhance your communication abilities.

 2. Starting a Business: Launching a new business venture can be daunting, with fear of failure looming large.
 Rather than letting it paralyze you, use it as motivation to conduct thorough market research, develop a solid business plan, and seek mentorship from experienced entrepreneurs.